open-quantum-safe/oqs-demos/mosquitto/README.md

 1. `docker build -t oqs-mosquitto-img .` This will generate the image with a default QSC algorithm (key exchange: kyber512, authentication: dilithium2 -- see Dockerfile to change).
 2. `docker run -it --rm --name oqs-mosquitto -p 8883:8883 oqs-mosquitto-img`

-This will start a docker container that has mosquitto listening for TLS 1.3 connections on port 8883.
+This will start a docker container that has mosquitto MQTT broker listening for TLS 1.3 connections on port 8883.

 ## Usage